 Yemen’s religious divides largely parallel the country’s geography.
 Zaidi Shi’ism predominates in the northern highlands, alongside a small Isma’ili minority; Sunnis form the majority elsewhere.
 Historically, sectarianism has been minimal.
 Intermarriage between Sunnis and Zaidis is considered routine and, until recently, Yemenis of different sects prayed at the same mosques without a second thought.
 But the rise of political Islam – like the Muslim Brotherhood-linked Islah Party and Zaidi Houthis – has raised tensions.
 So too has the spread of Sunni ideology –particularly Salafism – in traditionally Zaidi areas.
 This was a key contributing factor in the emergence of the Houthi movement.

-The Houthi rebels and their allies are fighting a mix of Saudi- and Emirati-backed Yemeni government troops, Islamist militants, and tribal fighters.
-The Houthis were forced out of the bulk of Yemen's southern provinces in summer 2015 and since the start of 2017 have faced increased pressure along the country’s Red Sea coast.
-But, despite heavy air bombardment by the Saudi-led coalition, the Houthis maintain a hold in key central provinces.
-Meanwhile, battle lines in much of the country have been static for most of the past year.
+The Houthis are fighting a mix of Saudi- and Emirati-backed Yemeni government troops, Islamist militants, and tribal fighters.
+The Houthis were forced out of the bulk of Yemen’s southern provinces in summer 2015 and since the start of 2017 have faced increased pressure along the country’s Red Sea coast.
+But, despite heavy air bombardment by the Saudi-led coalition, the Houthis maintain a hold in key central and northern provinces, though there has been some increasing pressure on them in al-Bayda, Saada, and al-Jawf.

 The Houthis emerged out of Yemen’s mountainous far north in 2004 from ‘Believing Youth,’ a revivalist Zaidi Shi’a movement fuelled by local fears of encroachment by Sunni ideologies.
 While initial fighting was largely limited to the Houthi strongholds in mountainous areas in Saada, it soon spread to northern areas of Amran and western areas of al-Jawf.
 The Houthis gained control of Saada province during the unrest in Yemen in 2011 inspired by the Arab uprisings.
 In September 2014, they seized Sanaa, and swiftly expanded their control south to Ibb province and west to al-Hudayda.